-

 “Our microbiome (or gut flora) already consists of trillions of bacteria that we’ve been symbiotically living with since birth,” says science presenter and bestselling author Dr Michael Mosley.
 “We can manipulate our gut flora by consuming probiotics, taking certain medications and through our lifestyle choices.
 It’s important to try to foster a healthy microbiome as good health (including immunity) starts in the gut.”

 So it’s in with the good and out with the bad, and it’s probably something you’ve eaten even if you didn’t realise it at the time.
-Kimchi, sauerkraut, sourdough, tempeh, miso, and cultured cheeses and yogurts are all kinds of fermented food.
+Kimchi, sauerkraut, sourdough, tempeh, miso, and cultured cheeses and yoghurts are all kinds of fermented food.
 As for beverages, you’ve got kombucha, beers, wines and ciders.

 Introducing fermented foods into your diet doesn’t need to be complicated or time-consuming.
 In fact, humans have been fermenting foods for thousands of years, all over the world.
 Lucy encourages simplicity—whatever works for you and can be easily brought into your day-to-day meals.